deveshcode/parallelized-image-captioner-pytorch/README.md

 We appreciate any contributions to this project and will review and merge them if they align with the project's goals and guidelines.

-### DataParallelism
-- Utilization of mixed precision training to optimize memory usage and computational speed.
 ### Acknowledgments
 We would like to acknowledge the contributions of the following individuals and organizations to this project: